IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_card_sorting.md

 **Step 2: DESCRIPTOR CARDS**

 Choose a second color of card and create a set of descriptor cards for each project by listing adjectives or traits of those projects.
-Try to extract at least five descriptor cards per project.
+Try to extract at least three descriptor cards per project.
 For the Rain Room project the descriptor cards could be: environment, feeling of rain, spectacle, scientific, weather, biological connection, and installation.

 **Step 3: ENABLER CARDS**